Black Friday InvadR Update

 One last thing before we jump in though: As referenced above, the majority of these pictures were made possible by a private tour provided to us by Busch Gardens Williamsburg’s Marketing Department—specifically Dan Dipiazzo, Nathan Warters, and Ron Vample.
 All three of them, from my point of view at least, have been doing a truly immaculate job handling this project.

 Anyway, with that said, a huge thanks to Busch Gardens Williamsburg for providing us the first look at InvadR’s trains as well as letting us get another glimpse at the site!
+Now, InvadR!